Rüppell’s vulture

 1. EAZA member Diergaarde Blijdorp, together with Wageningen University & Research, started a PHd on Rüppell's vulture ecology in The Gambia in 2025.

-2. Alice Doyle of the Hartpury University started a PHd in 2025, exploring vulture health and welfare of several species, including Rüppell’s vultures.
-A PHd project in cooperation with the Hartpury University started in 2025, exploring vulture health and welfare of several species, including Rüppell’s vultures.
+2. A PHd project in cooperation with the Hartpury University started in 2025, exploring vulture health and welfare of several species, including Rüppell’s vultures.

 3. EAZA members Avifauna and Diergaarde Blijdorp, together with Utrecht University, started a 4 year PHd on Rüppell's vulture behaviour in 2024.